The Simons Observatory: pipeline comparison and validation for large-scale B-modes: Description of input simulations

 \section{Description of input simulations}

-We build a set of dedicated simulations on which to test our data analysis pipelines and compare results.
+We built a set of dedicated simulations against which to test our data analysis pipelines and compare results.
 The simulated maps include cosmological CMB signal, Galactic foreground emission as well as instrumental noise.